robwschlegel/Trend_Analysis/README.md

 * Results section nearly finished
 * Compiled document for first time
 * All figures used in "/LatEX/Trend_analysis.R" added to "/LaTeX" folder

+## 2016/07/10
+* Populated minor correction to model results to all figures
+* Minor updates to abstract, intro and methods
+* Added results of analysis of length vs precision to the results section
+* Discussion section is now a complete rough draft